-Bag Size-ounces 1.75 3.0 3.5 Touch NUMBER 1 2 3
+Bag size-ounces 3.5 3.0 Touch pad times 1 2

-Exampl e: To pop a 3.0 oz. bag.
+Examp le: To pop a 3.5 oz. bag.

-STOP/ CLEAR 1.
-Touch STOP/CLEAR.
+1. Touch STOP/CLEAR.

 POPCORN 2.
 Touch POPCORN.

+3. Touch START/ENTER.

+NOTE: After 4 seconds, the oven will start auto-

-2 Touch number 2.
-When the cook time is over, you will hear four beeps and END will display.
+matically.
+When the cook time is over, you will hear four beeps and End will display.

-CAUTION: Do not leave microwave unattended while popping popcorn.
+CAUTION: Do not leave microwave oven unattended while popping popcorn or at any other time while the microwave is in use.